hmrc/organisations-matching-api/docs/sautr-matching-request.md

-# Submit an Organisation Matching Request For a Company #
+# SAUTR Matching Request #

-This endpoint takes a JSON body that contains a Company's CRN and Known Facts in order to match against HMRC's records.
+This endpoint takes a JSON body that contains a UTR, Organisation Type and Known Facts in order to match against HMRC's records.
 Upon a successful match, a matchId is returned which can be used in subsequent calls.

 ## Request ##

 #### Endpoint ####

-> POST /organisations/matching/company/
+> POST /organisations/matching/sautr/

 **JSON Body Example**

 ~~~~~~~~~~
 {
-  "crn": "AA123456",
+  "organisationType": "P",
+  "utr": "1234567890",
-  "name": "Example Company Ltd",
+  "name": "Example Partnership",
   "address": {
     "addressLine1": "123 Long Road",
     "addressLine2": "Some City",